 State of Washington v.
 Trump Explained

-On February 9, the Ninth Circuit Court of Appeals issued a decision in the case of State of Washington v.
+On February 9, the Ninth Circuit Court of Appeals issued a ruling in the case of State of Washington v.
 Trump, and the internet exploded.
-People both for and against the Court's ruling took to social media spouting off about the meaning of the decision and whether the court even had a right to rule on the matter.
+People both for and against the Court's decision took to social media spouting off about its meaning and whether the court even had a right to rule on the matter.
 From the mind-boggling level of misinformation being shared, it was clear to me that America needs a refresher course in civics and a primer in constitutional law.

 So, as an educator and attorney who has studied both political science and constitutional law, I’m here to help.